ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 This code is licenced by its sole author (A. Bouchez) as MIT terms, to be used for pedagogical reasons.

-I am very happy to share decades of server-side performance coding techniques using FPC on x86_64. ;)
+I am very happy to share some server-side performance coding techniques using FPC on x86_64. ;)

 ## Do Not Guess, Measure

 As old/legacy/outdated/potbellied/coffee-addicted FPC or Delphi code writers, we are still very influenced by the [FastCode](https://en.wikipedia.org/wiki/FastCode) project style of coding, or even some Turbo Pascal tricks - I know some good Delphi programmers still believing that `if length(s)=0 then` is faster than `if s='' then`.

 Performance is not about ideology.
-Or tips and tricks.
-The main idea is to measure, not guess.
+Or magical tips and tricks to blindly apply.
+The main is idea is to measure, not guess.
 There is no "well-educated guess" in computer performance.
 Just a clock on the wall, and how many data you can process per second, in a sustainable way.
 Because modern CPUs are very complex beasts.
-Far away from the Z80 I started programming on, or even the 80386 our Delphi/FPC compilers are still working with.
+Far away from the Z80 I started programming on, or even the 80386 our Delphi/FPC compilers are still emitting code for.

 There are plenty of material about high-performance computing, on the Internet.
-But we have to embrace the fact that modern hardware is complex, and some hacks from 1980s - e.g. [Hacker's Delight](https://github.com/hcs0/Hackers-Delight?tab=readme-ov-file) - do not apply any more with our modern out-of-order and pipelined CPUs with very powerful ALU.
-For instance, today an integer multiplication takes one cycle, or compilers are able to automatically apply (or un-apply!) some of the techniques.
+But we have to embrace the fact that modern hardware is complex, and some techniques from 1980s - e.g. [Hacker's Delight](https://github.com/hcs0/Hackers-Delight?tab=readme-ov-file) - do not apply any more with our modern out-of-order and pipelined CPUs with very powerful ALU.
+For instance, today an integer multiplication takes one cycle, or compilers are able to automatically apply (or un-apply!) some of those techniques, depending on the target CPU.

 Back to my blog and pascal still in the race of performance:
 - [Pascal in the race: the TFB challenge](https://blog.synopse.info/?post/2023/10/31/Pascal-in-the-race%3A-TFB-Challenge-Benchmarks)